creationix/moonslice-talk/README.md

  - Converts between raw JSON strings or buffers and JavaScript objects.

-## A Web App Interface

 ```javascript
 function app(request) {
   console.log(request.method, request.path);
   return "Hello World";
 }
 ```

- - The web app knows nothing about TCP or even HTTP protocols.
- - It only knows the web app interface.

 ## The API